colfrog/math/README.md

 ### Warning

 This code was written for educational purposes.
-It's might neither be secure or correct.
+It might neither be secure or correct.
 Use at your own risks.